 If your business has local customers, the importance of having good local SEO for your website cannot be overemphasized.
-Simply put, local SEO experts can provide you the most important form of advertising you can use to reach new customers within your geographic area.
+Simply put, local SEO experts can provide you with the most important form of advertising you can use to reach new customers within your geographic area.
 Local SEO is also quite effective at getting repeat customers.

 Local searches are search queries where the person is looking for information about local businesses in general.
 There are always specific geographic locations embedded in the search queries.
 Here are a few examples: